panayar/INTRA_website/README.md

 # Intra (website)

-> In order to run the program you will need to run this commands in the terminal first
+> To run the program, you will first need to run these commands in the terminal

 * npm i bootstrap
 * npm i react-slick